 Customizable task workflows: Each team works in a different way.

 A design team has to brainstorm, ideate, create and get a creative approved before it goes live.
 On the other hand, a software team may take an entirely different approach.

 The task planning tool should be flexible to work with your workflow.
 Or, you’ll have to spend even more time adapting to the tool’s workflow.

-Task collaboration: Often team members need to work together on tasks.
+Task collaboration platform: Often team members need to work together on tasks.
 A task manager needs to have the ability to:

 - Assign tasks to multiple team members.

 - Share task notes and comments to discuss details and manage approvals.

 - Attach files that may be needed to complete the task.

 - Keep stakeholders updated with the project progress.

 Task schedule overview: It’s immensely helpful if the task manager offers a timeline view.
 This way, you can track tasks, understand task dependencies and bottlenecks, phase completion in a glimpse.
 You will also be able to visualize resource allocation.